 This is one of the very few actual Diablo Maps i've seen on SC2.
 It isn't a recreation of D1 or D2, but it's a combination of the two.
 You play as the Diablo II classes (minus the Druid) through the town of Tristram.
 The first quest brings us to the very famous Tristram Cathedral, just as we did in Diablo I. The map includes the D2 party system, drop system, highlighting of loot on the ground similar to D2, and much more.
 I recommend checking out the video.

-Blizzard has just released their fifth batch of screenshots (see here if you missed the fourth) for hitting the 650k 'Like' mark.
+Blizzard has just released their eighth batch of screenshots (see here if you missed the seventh) for hitting the 725k 'Like' mark.
 Once again, we've got the high resolution versions at our disposal here on DiabloFans.